Elektronika MK-52: Architecture

 The MK-52 has 105 locations of volatile program memory, an internal EEPROM module (with 512 bytes of memory), and 15 7-byte registers.
 It uses four AA-size battery cells or can be plugged into a power adapter.
 It has a relatively dim, ten-digit ИЛЦ2-12/8Л green vacuum fluorescent display; these ten digits are apportioned into an 8 digit mantissa and a 2 digit exponent.
 The MK-52 has an expansion port to which various ROM modules can be attached.
 Its system clock speed is approximately 75 kHz (derived from a К745ГФ3-2 four-phase clock generator chip), and it weighs approximately 400 grams.

 The MK-52 is the first Soviet micro-calculator with non-volatile memory; this is provided by a КР1601РР1 EEPROM, with a capacity of 4 kilobits and capable of 10,000 rewrites, ensuring security for programs and working memory when powered off.
 This memory is capable of storing up to 512 1-byte program words (or the contents of 72 7-byte registers) and exchanging its contents with the calculator's RAM.

 The calculator is fully compatible with the second-generation models (B3-34 and MK-54), using the same command system and machine codes.
-On average, a program that takes all 105 steps of program memory and 15 registers on the MC-52 will be equivalent in capability to approximately 140-150 steps and 18 registers on the B3-34.
-Additionally, the MC-52 has an extended set of commands that can allocate integer and fractional parts of numbers, search for absolute and maximum values of numbers, and perform certain logical operations.
+On average, a program that takes all 105 steps of program memory and 15 registers on the MK-52 will be equivalent in capability to approximately 140-150 steps and 18 registers on the B3-34.
+Additionally, the MK-52 has an extended set of commands that can allocate integer and fractional parts of numbers, search for absolute and maximum values of numbers, and perform certain logical operations.

 ROM

-In addition, you can connect an external ROM which is a memory expansion unit with stored games and mathematical programs, produced by the manufacturer, that constitute the user library.
+In addition, there is an external ROM which is a memory expansion unit with stored games and mathematical programs, produced by the manufacturer, that constitute the user library.
 Manufacturers have produced 4 types of ROM cartridges, three of them containing various mathematical functions, and one, the BRP-4, containing game programs:

 BRP-2 "Astro" (Russian: БРП-2 "Астро"), with a set of programs for navigational tasks, information about which was published in issue 12, of 1988, of the Russian-language monthly magazine Морском сборнике (Marine Digest);

 BRP-3 (Russian: БРП-3), containing 60 programs for solving mathematical problems.
-In 1988, 15,200 units of this ROM were manufactured, and were sold at a price of 16 rubles;
+In 1988, 15,200 units of this ROM were manufactured, and were sold at a price of 16 rubles.

-BRP-4 (Russian: БРП-4) was produced in 1989, containing game programs;
+BRP-4 (Russian: БРП-4) was produced in 1989, containing game programs.